NCAR/cisl-cloud/docs/docs/overview/about.md

 k8s can also be used to host containers or containerized virtual machines for individual use cases.

+#### JupyterHub on k8s
+There is a JupyterHub instance hosted on-prem at NWSC on a RKE2 provisioned k8s cluster.
+This JupyterHub is going to have a customized Docker image that enables packages, kernels, and extensions the scientific research community utilizes to increase productivity in data analysis.
+The custom environment will also provide users read-only access to the campaign and collections directories on GLADE as well as a shared directory whose specific use case is still being fleshed out.
+Access to this JupyterHub will be handled via GitHub authentication and a team under the NCAR organization in GitHub.

 ### Storage
 #### GLADE
-NFS will be utilized to provide at least RO only access to GLADE on the Spawned JupyterHub user environments.
+NFS will be utilized to provide RO only access to GLADE on the Spawned JupyterHub user environments.
+Currently the collections and campaign directories on GLADE are available as read only.

 #### STRATUS
 S3 will be provided via CISLs object storage platform [STRATUS](https://arc.ucar.edu/knowledge_base/70549594).

 ## 2i2c
 #### JupyterHub
-2i2c will ***potentially*** deploy a JupyterHub instance in AWS.
-Access to this JupyterHub instance will be provided by GitHub Teams.
+2i2c deployed a JupyterHub instance in AWS.
+Access to this JupyterHub instance is provided by [GitHub Teams](https://github.com/orgs/NCAR/teams/2i2c-cloud-users).
+Costs will be incurred for any AWS compute resources utilized by users.
+At this point in time the 2i2c deployed JupyterHub will be used to validate the 2i2c notebook configuration for the research community users.
+These validations will be orchestrated to develop an estimate of potential costs to use at scale.

 #### Storage
 Data Storage for the 2i2c JupyterHub instance is provided by AWS Elastic File System ([EFS](https://aws.amazon.com/efs/))